caicloud/cyclone/docs/developer-guide.md

 ## The process of developing the Cyclone project

-Now the Cyclone project is hosted on Github, so we follow the [github flow](https://guides.github.com/introduction/flow/), you could learn it in 5 minutes:)
+Now the Cyclone project is hosted on Github, so we follow the [github flow](https://guides.github.com/introduction/flow/), you could learn it within 5 minutes:)

 ## Setting up your dev environment

-We have writen some bash scripts to help you start contributing code or documentation to the Cyclone project.
+We have written some bash scripts to help you start contributing code or documentation to the Cyclone project.

 If you want to start a cyclone server for dev, you could run: